intervortex/vortex/site/content/posts/blurbs/2024-01-03-blurb-state-of-the-vortex-2023-wrap-up.md

 **6)** Phobocosm - Foreordained

 A rare December entry into the yearly top 10, Phobocosm spun the death-heads into a tizzy with it's fantastic production and dark, pulsating rhythms.
-Foreordained is indeed a step up from Bringer of Drought and is certain to have more staying power.  **Sitting at the edge of becoming a death/doom band will have different sections of one's audience clamoring for more of either the slower or faster tracks depending on their preferences.** All things considered, not a bad place to be as a band in the death metal space.
+Foreordained is indeed a step up from Bringer of Drought and is certain to have more staying power.
+Phobocosm sit at the edge of becoming a death/doom band, which may have doomers asking for slower songs and death fiends asking for quicker progressions.
+Foreordained manages to satisfy both crowds.
+All things considered, not a bad place to be as a band in the death metal space.

 {{< embed "https://bandcamp.com/EmbeddedPlayer/album=84942929/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/transparent=true/" >}}